 The students engage in debate on the issue presented, as an open-ended question, by the teacher.

 All participants must abide by the rules of civic discussion.
-These rules are provided in the discussion rubric
+These rules are provided in the discussion rubric.

 The participants must also operate under the standards of common courtesy.
 (No yelling, no interrupting, no name-calling, etc.)